alexlafroscia/ember-rx/tests/dummy/app/pods/docs/features/scheduler/template.md

 # Run Loop Scheduler

 RxJS has the concept of a [Scheduler][rxjs-scheduler], which is can use to queue work that should happen sometime in the future.
-Many Observables or Operators that deal with "time" can take accept a Scheduler as an argument if you need to customize how this work is planned.
+Many Observables or Operators that deal with "time" can accept a Scheduler as an argument if you need to customize how this work is planned.

 Ember also has a means for scheduling tasks in the future; the [Run Loop][run-loop].
 In order to schedule events from RxJS into the Run Loop, you can leverage the scheduler provided by `ember-rx`.